SAP-archive/devtoberfest-2021/topics/Week3_Cloud_Native/README.md

 This topic content is for Devtoberfest Week 3 : 18 October → 22 October 2021.

-Learn about how you can implement segments of Serverless Technology into your code.
+Learn about how you can implement a Cloud Native approach to your code.

 Topic Owner: [Josh Bentley](https://github.com/jarjarbentley)